-The IGC Postdoctoral Training Programme is designed to broaden and deepen the research skills and training of the postdocs and to boost their career perspectives and encourage them to become successful independent research scientists.
+The IGC Postdoctoral Training Program is designed to broaden and deepen the research skills and training of postdocs and to boost their career perspectives and encourage them to become successful independent researchers .

 This training includes research in one or more IGC labs, where the degree of independence depends on the level of experience of the researcher.
 Postdocs have a number of courses available for their development, besides being encouraged to participate in several activities that contribute to their career development (Data clubs, Journal Clubs, Lab Meetings, organization of Seminars, meetings and Career Talks).

-Multidisciplinary programme for PhD holders from Exact Sciences & Engineering
+Multidisciplinary program for PhD holders from Exact Sciences

 Career Guidance for Postdocs aims to ensure that postdocs have the possibility to receive mentorship from independent academic and non-academic sources.

 The mission of the committee is to assist the professional development of all IGC postdocs, foster a solid institutional environment capable of sustaining this progress and provide a 'peer support' network for all postdocs.